 After the GED Salary Calculator

-The GED® credential is a high school equivalency diploma.
+The GED® diploma is a high school equivalency credential.
 It allows you to apply for a decently-paying job, for job advancement, or apply to college.

 Practically all employers and colleges recognize and accept the GED credential in the same way as a regular high school diploma, so you can enroll in universities, community colleges, 4-year colleges, and private schools.

-Estimates are that if you hold a high school diploma or GED, you will at least make $9,600 more annually than people who do not hold a secondary education degree.
+Estimates are that if you hold a high school or GED diploma, you will, at least, make $9,600 more annually than people who do not hold a secondary education degree.

 Salary increase with a GED

 Well, it is no surprise that people who hold a GED diploma earn higher salaries than people who don’t have the credential.
 The question is, how much more will you earn?